davidpmccormick/davidpmccormick.github.io/_posts/2014-12-12-todo-mvc-in-ember-cli.md

 title: Todo MVC in Ember CLI
 ---

-<p class="lead">This post describes porting the Todo MVC application [described in the Ember guides](http://emberjs.com/guides/getting-started/planning-the-application/) into Ember CLI.
+<p class="lead">This post describes porting the Todo MVC application <a href="http://emberjs.com/guides/getting-started/planning-the-application/">described in the Ember guides</a> into Ember CLI.
 I've not gone into much detail around the Ember fundamentals -- the guides themselves will be infinitely more useful to you for that.</p>

 ## Collect the necessary tools